Things to do before traveling to Delaware

 Pack new necessities

-- Face covering – Many locations, including stores, public spaces and the boardwalk, require you to wear a face covering, so please pack one that securely covers both your nose and mouth.
+- Face covering – Many locations, including restaurants, stores, public spaces and the boardwalk, require you to wear a face covering, so please pack one that securely covers both your nose and mouth.

 - Hand sanitizer – Stay germ-free on the go when you pack hand sanitizer.
 Skip searching for soap and water at every stop and instead clean your hands regularly with hand sanitizer.